 Go on with the abductions.
 Go on with the bizarre and cruel form of exclusionary custody granted to Japanese parents after a kidnapping.
 And go on overturning attempts to alter that structural practice.
 There is no danger here; no risk to Japanese officials involved in doing so.
-No meaningful defense of children is coming to Japan from abroad.
+No meaningful defense of children is coming in Japan; nor is it coming from abroad.

 The message was received.
 The children, they made clear to the courts and the Diet, have been taken into Japanese possession like bits of territory; and their non-Japanese families continue to be permanently expunged, like a blood stream clearing itself of the wasted cells of a dead virus.
 Once again, Japanese purity is immunized against the presence of the foreigner.

 You can read the news report here.